Pasindu-sd/Cybersecurity-Notes/README.md

 ---

+## 📅 Week 10 - Dark Web & OSINT
+- Understand the fundamentals, risks, and use-cases of Tor and Onion services.
+- Learn safe practices for using the Tor Browser.
+- Learn OSINT methodology and how to gather and analyze publicly available information.
+- Practice investigating Dark Web scenarios and mapping relationships using OSINT tools.

+Tools Used
+  - Tor Browser — Browsing .onion services through the Tor network.
+  - Maltego — Link analysis and visualization for OSINT investigations.
+  - TryHackMe – Dark Web Room — Practical labs and challenges.
+  - Additional utilities: WHOIS/DNS tools, breach checkers (e.g., Have I Been Pwned), paste sites, metadata extractors.

+---

 ## 📚 Weekly Notes
 - [Week 1 - Introduction to Cybersecurity](week-01.md)
 - [Week 2 - Linux & Networking Basics](week-02.md)